State Farm Early Retirement Benefits: Q&A

 How soon can I start drawing on my pension?

-Over the years, a regular part of my business has been retirement planning for their corporate employees that are getting ready for their planned retirement date.
-So over the years, I’ve become very familiar with their 401K, pension and other retirement benefits.
-It had been a status quo financial planning process, that helped launch them toward a happy, planned retirement date.
-Occasionally the conversations change and the requests become more urgent for an expedited appointment date.
+Over the years, a regular part of my business has been retirement planning for their corporate employees who are getting ready for their planned retirement date.
+So over the years, I’ve become very familiar with their 401K, pension, and other retirement benefits.
+Our financial planning process helps launch them toward a happy, planned retirement date.
+Occasionally the conversations change and the requests become more urgent for an expedited appointment date, when corporate changes are on the horizon.

 I remember how many people were lined up seeking help a few years ago when severance packages were offered.
-It's happened a few more times since then, with the employees anticipating more of the same.
-They not only want help clarifying their benefits, but also they want help in analyzing their options on how the employment changes will affect them financially long term.
+It's happened a few more times since then, and most likely will happen again.
+They not only want help clarifying their benefits, but also they want help in analyzing their options on how the employment changes will affect them financially in the long term.

 They often want help with a plan that bridges the gap until normal retirement age, as well as plan that protects them from outliving their retirement funds.
 There are concerns about inflation, healthcare costs, market risks, social security filings, and more.
 These are just a few of the factors addressed as a part of a comprehensive retirement plan.
 Before assessing the big picture and finding long-term retirement solutions, here are the common questions that are first and foremost in the minds of those that might be impacted: